MisterProtocol/RAND-editor/README.md

 The contents of this
 repository consist of the original code from RAND of e19, ported to Linux and called e19.59, and then ported to the Mac in 2021.
+The "main" branch has additional features, such as mouse support.

 The code in the
 repository can build binaries of the editor for both Linux and MacOS.